 - Do not smoke

 - Visit your dentist after every 6 months

 Ask your dentist what you can do to reduce the risk of implant failure if you suffer from a health condition.

 Dental implant failure is a rare complication that can occur due to many reasons.
 It can occur months or even years after the implant has been placed.

-In order for an implant to integrate successfully with your jawbone, your overall health (including your oral health) can play a significant role.
+In order for dental implants in Turkey to integrate successfully with your jawbone, your overall health (including your oral health) can play a significant role.
 If you feel like there is a problem with your implant, make sure to get in touch with your dentist as soon as possible.